nathanberry97/personalWebsite/posts/myNeovimConfig.md

 The biggest change I made was removing Copilot from my plugins.
 Comparing that to when I started using vim back in 2021 I couldn't help but update my config daily.
-Now that my configuration is somewhat stable, I thought I'd share the plugins, keybindings, and tweaks I have implemented.
+Now that my configuration is somewhat stable, I thought I'd share an overview of plugins, keybindings, and tweaks I've implemented.
 Hopefully, you'll find something useful to implement into your own configuration.